Jump to content

 6. Thanks sunrae, but I get that every day.
 Gas is soo expensive here that they employ girls to 'fill you up'.

-10. yoda replied to BERGY's post in a topic in Yamaha Workshop
+10. yoda replied to BERGY's topic in Yamaha Workshop

 Factory quoted power is from the crankshaft and therefore pure 'engine' power.
 Then you start multiplying the losses straight away.
 Motorcycle transmissions, even the DN01 are long and lossy.

-11. yoda replied to BERGY's post in a topic in Yamaha Workshop
+11. yoda replied to BERGY's topic in Yamaha Workshop

 If you put a standard bike on a dyno you will find that it produces about 15% less power than quoted.
 This is due to transmission losses and manufacturing tolerances.
 We would all have cheaper insurance if the makers told the truth.

-14. yoda replied to Brian L's post in a topic in Naked
+14. yoda replied to Brian L's topic in Naked

 I think you might find that it is the brake disc making the sound.
 Get an airline and blow the dirt and dust off to see if this helps.